danthegoodman1/QuiCKCRDB/ARCHITECTURE.md

 While this may seem difficult scale due to re-hashing, QuiCK conveniently implements a native feature to support incremental re-hashing: The pointer index.

-The pointer index, used to reduce contention during enqueue by providing a low-contention check to see if a top-level queue record already exists, can naturally also store a ring size.
+The pointer index, used to reduce contention during enqueue by providing a low-contention check to see if a top-level queue record already exists, can naturally also store a previously used hash token.
 This means that when we go to enqueue to a queue zone that was created before a hash ring change, we can use the previous hash ring size to ensure that we always hit the same index.

 To optimize for incremental re-hashing, we do not use CRDB's native hash-partitioned indexes.
 Instead, we `ALTER TABLE ...
 SPLIT AT` to manually manage ranges.
 This allows us to directly communicate with a hash token across ring size changes.